Florida Marchman Act Requirements: How It Works

 If time is of the essence, an emergency order can be issued.
 Then, law enforcement will be authorized to pick up the person and deliver them to a chosen facility to be evaluated.

 For others, outpatient rehab in Tampa fits the bill.
 This type of treatment allows the person to attend treatment sessions during the day while still enjoying living at home.
 Alternatively, they may find it best to reside in a sober living home.
-Non-residential care includes regular outpatient programs, intensive outpatient programs, and partial hospitalization programs.
-Each one provides vital types of therapy that prove helpful in treating addiction.
+Non-residential care includes:

-Someone who meets the Marchman Act Florida requirements can make great progress in any of these types of plans.
+Someone who meets the Marchman Act requirements in Tampa can make great progress in any of these types of plans.
 While they may be hesitant to get help at first, once they finish detox, they can think more clearly.
 From there, many people realize how out of control their lives had become.
 Then, they embrace the newness of being sober and the different levels of help available to them.

 Help Understanding the Marchman Act Florida Requirements

 Are you worried about someone with an addiction to alcohol or drugs?
 When someone you love seems lost in the world of addiction, it can be difficult to know what to do.
 There are laws in place that allow loved ones to try to push a person into treatment they desperately need.
-Contact Tampa Bay Recovery Center in Florida now and we will be happy to help explain the Marchman Act Florida requirements.
+Contact Tampa Bay Recovery Center in Florida now and we will be happy to help explain the Marchman Act requirements.
 From there, we can discuss how our programs can help the person you care about put their addiction behind them.
 Do not give up hope; help is just around the corner.